rstacruz/flatdoc/Readme.md

 Flatdoc
 =======

-Documentation generator.
+Flatdoc is a small browser JavaScript file that fetches Markdown files (from
+    Github or any URL) and renders them as full pages.
+Essentially, it's the easiest way to make open source documentation from *Readme* files.

+Flatdoc has no server-side components or any build process needed.
+Simply create an HTML file and deploy.

 Getting started
 ---------------

-Simply create a file based on the template, which has a bare DOM, link to the scripts, and a link to a theme.
+Create a file based on the template, which has a bare DOM, link to the scripts, and a link to a theme.
 It will look something like this (not exact).
+For GitHub projects, simply place this file in your [GitHub pages] branch and you're all good to go.

-[View template >](http://foo.com) *Opens in new window*
+[Download template >][template] *Opens in new window*

 ``` html
 <html>